jasonKercher/fql/usage.md

 ### Types

 Note in the WHERE clause in the above example.
 We had to cast one of the addition inputs to an INT.
 By default, fields from files are a VARCHAR (string) type.
 And if we add 2 strings, we will concatenate.
 Casting one of them to an INT causes an implicit cast on the second addition input.

 fql only has 3 types.
 These are STRING, INT, and FLOAT.
-Casting to string requires casting to either VARCHAR, or CHAR.
+Casting to string requires casting to either VARCHAR, TEXT or CHAR.
 The only difference is casting to CHAR will add trailing spaces.

 The query...
 ```sql